 Second — and do this close to your planned purchase date — talk to your bank or credit union and get preapproved for the loan you’ll need.
 You may get something resembling a blank check (up to a certain maximum) that must be signed by you and the dealer.
 By getting preapproved, you will know the total loan amount and interest rate you qualify for.
 Even if you plan to finance at the dealer, it cannot hurt to come in with a preapproval; you are far less likely to agree to a longer term or higher interest rate because you really want to drive that new car home today.
 It can also help you stay within your budget by serving as a solid reminder of how much you planned to spend and how long you were willing to make payments — before the showroom floor made it so hard to remember.

 Be cautious about having your credit pulled unnecessarily.
 Each inquiry made for the purpose of extending credit can cause a small, temporary decrease in your credit score.
 And while inquiries for the purpose of getting a car loan made in a two-week period should count as only one entry, we’ve heard from consumers who have told us their credit scores dropped as the result of multiple auto loan inquiries.
 Some dealerships now ask customers to fill out a credit application even before a test drive, and there are reports that some have checked credit without customer consent.
 It can help to keep an eye on your credit through this process for this reason.
-You can get a credit report summary and two credit scores, updated monthly for free on Credit.com, to track your standing.
+You can get a credit report summary and two credit scores, updated every 14 days for free on Credit.com, to track your standing.

 Third, make sure you have your driver’s license and proof of auto insurance with you.
 You shouldn’t be driving without these documents anyway.